The Family Man (Indian TV series): Season 3

-Jaideep ahlawat is main antagonist in upcoming season.Which is expected to release in Diwali 2025.
-Post production work of the series undergoing.

 Music

-The Family Man: Season 1, consists of fourteen songs used in the series.
+The Family Man: Season 1 consists of fourteen songs used in the series.
 The soundtrack has music composed by Sachin–Jigar, Divya Limbasia, Mahesh Shankar, The Local Train, Jaan Nissar Lone, Aabha Hanjura, Thaikkudam Bridge and Underground Authority.
 For the second season, Sachin–Jigar, Fiddlecraft, Mahesh Shankar and Shonha Raja composed the music.
 The background score is composed by Ketan Sodha.
 The albums consists of songs with Balochi, Kashmiri, Malayalam, Sanskrit and Tamil lyrics, apart from featuring songs written in Hindi languages.

 Release

 Season 1

 The Family Man: Season 1 was showcased at the Television Critics Association's summer press tour held in Los Angeles in February 2019.
 On 15 July 2019, Amazon Prime Video announced five new series in production, where a first poster released on the occasion of Prime Day celebrations.
-The series consisting of 10-episodes was announced for a release on September.
-The photoshoot of the teaser poster was shot using One Plus mobile camera, which was released on 30 August 2019, along with the teaser.
+The series with 10 episodes was announced for a release on September.
+The photoshoot of the teaser poster, shot using a One Plus mobile camera, was released on 30 August 2019, along with the teaser.
 The official trailer was unveiled on 2 September 2019.
 Amazon Prime Video released the series in English, Hindi, Tamil and Telugu languages on 19 September 2019, ahead of the initially scheduled release of 20 September, in more than 200 countries.
 The series became the most-watched Indian web show on Amazon Prime Video.